Patient selection criteria for hyperbaric oxygen treatment

 What is hyperbaric oxygen?

-This is a whole-body treatment at pressures higher than sea level which is equivalent to 1 atmosphere.
-According to the UHMS definition and the determination of The Centers for Medicare and Medicaid Services (CMS) and other third-party carriers, breathing medical-grade 100% oxygen at 1 atmosphere of pressure or exposing isolated parts of the body to 100% oxygen does not constitute HBO2 therapy.
-The patient must receive the oxygen by inhalation within a pressurized chamber at 1.4 ATA or higher, to be clinically effective according to the UHMS.
+This is a whole-body treatment at pressures higher than sea level.
+According to the UHMS definition and the determination of The Centers for Medicare and Medicaid Services (CMS) and other third-party carriers, breathing medical-grade 100% oxygen at 1 atmosphere of pressure or exposing isolated parts of the body to 100% oxygen does not constitute HBO2 therapy: The patient must receive the oxygen by inhalation within a pressurized chamber at 1.4 ATA or higher.

 What illnesses are treatable with hyperbaric oxygen?